Pearl Jam and 9/11: A Reflection

 By someone I don’t know and they don’t know me

-The song would be played on one other occasion at the IMPACT awards in 2004.
+The song would be played on one other occasion, at the IMPACT awards in 2004.
 It would never see an official studio release, but the Bridge School performance would be made available via the Ten Club Christmas Singles.
 It was a key indication that this would be the next direction for the future of the band’s lyrical and socio-political content.

 The album, released on November 12, 2002, was followed by four shows in Seattle before a massive world tour in 2003 beginning in Australia and Japan.
 This coincided with the US invasion of Iraq in March of that year.
 In addition to “Gimme Some Truth,” Ed borrowed a more recognized song from John Lennon early in the tour, debuting “Give Peace a Chance” in Adelaide that February.
 As dissenting opinions on the imminent war were not exactly welcome or shared universally, the band continued to speak their minds.
-Other protest songs were implemented on this tour such as the animus and irate “Know Your Rights” originated by The Clash and the more popularized Creedence Clearwater Revival anti-war song “Fortunate Son.”
+Other protest songs were implemented on this tour such as the animus and irate “Know Your Rights,” originated by The Clash, and the more popularized Creedence Clearwater Revival anti-war song “Fortunate Son.”

 Those who didn’t share their anti-war stance, nor their feelings about the leadership directing the war, would certainly not go quiet.
 Along with the lyrical content of “Bu$hleaguer,” Ed brought a theatrical element to the song when playing it live.
-He arrived on stage in a mask depicting then President George W. Bush, performing stunts such as drinking out of a wine bottle and at times making out with it.
+He arrived on stage in a mask depicting then-President George W. Bush, performing stunts such as drinking out of a wine bottle and, at times, making out with it.
 A newspaper reported that there was a walk-out at the first US show in Denver during the performance, which has always been a bit overstated, but the author’s disgust of Ed’s “impaling” of the mask on a mic stand has stood to define the outrage.
 The stance across most of the country was wrapped in patriotism and did not look kindly on those with dissenting opinions.

-It would hit a peak, or nadir if you will, at their show at Nassau Coliseum on April 30.
+It would hit a peak, or nadir if you will, at their show at Nassau Coliseum in New York on April 30.
 It’s interesting to note that the show opens up with “Long Road” as a way to pay tribute to the lives that were lost a mere 30 miles away in Manhattan, but that sentiment was quickly lost, or perhaps undiscovered, by the Long Islanders in attendance.
 Opening the second encore, Ed performed the “Bu$hleaguer” routine in full force with mask and sequined jacket in tow.
 The crowd infamously responded by showering them with boos, chants of “play rock ‘n roll” and worst of all, hurled quarters towards their direction on stage.
 Ed was visibly frustrated, but addressed the situation the only way he knew how.

 “I don’t understand.
 Maybe you like him because he’s gonna give you a tax cut.
 Maybe you like him because he is a real guy, that relates to you, because he is so down home.
 I just think that all of us in this room should have a voice in how the USA is represented.
 And he didn’t allow us our voice.
 That’s all I’m saying.
 We love America.
 I am standing on a stage in front of a big crowd.
 I worked in a good damn drug store.
 I love America, right?
 This is good, this is open, honest debate, and that’s what it should be.
 If you keep this back and forth, good things will happen.
 If you don’t say anything, you don’t know what will happen.
 Because we are on the brink of forever.
 And if we don’t participate in where this thing is going, when we are the number one super power in the world, you want to have a part in it and make sure it is a good thing, yeah?
 Plus or minus, be active.
 This is a good thing.”